Junior High: Sunday Morning Bible Study 11 am, Wednesday Nights 7-8:30 pm

 We believe the most important influences on the spiritual lives of our youth are parents and adults.

 “Belonging always comes through the context of relationship.
 People disconnect when they don’t feel like they belong.” – Chuck Bomar

-They become Christians – We are on our knees praying that the Holy Spirit will do miraculous saving work in the hearts of our youth as the Word of God speaks to them
+They Become Christians – We are on our knees praying that the Holy Spirit will do miraculous saving work in the hearts of our youth as the Word of God speaks to them.

-They have been trained, not entertained – “Are we sending out students that will show up to college in a different state, join a church, and begin doing the work of gospel ministry without being asked?”
+Trained Not Entertained – “Are we sending out students that will show up to college in a different state, join a church, and begin doing the work of gospel ministry without being asked?”

-Parents and adults preached the gospel to them — “The common thread that binds together almost every ministry-minded 20-something that I know is abundantly clear; a home where the gospel was not peripheral but absolutely central.”
+Parents and Adults Preached the Gospel to Them — “The common thread that binds together almost every ministry-minded 20-something that I know is abundantly clear; a home where the gospel was not peripheral but absolutely central.”

 The biblical model is that parents are to be the primary spiritual leaders of their children.
 Parents need to take responsibility for this, commit themselves to this work, and not assume the church will do this work.
 The church must actively place responsibility on the parents, and equip and encourage them in this work.